Information about the 2021 IACP Officer Safety and Wellness Symposium will be posted soon. Receive the latest news by signing up for updates.

 For more information contact the symposium team at firstname.lastname@example.org

 The Officer Safety and Wellness Symposium is not open to the general public.
 Attendance is open to sworn and civilian employees of public safety and government agencies; academics and students in public safety or related fields; and public safety medical/psychological professionals.
 Public safety includes offices of police, sheriffs, EMS, fire service, hazmat, and park rangers from federal, state, city, county, campus, and tribal agencies.

 Become an IACP member today and save on registration!

 Call for Presentations

 IACP conducts a Call for Presentations each year for its Officer Safety and Wellness Symposium educational program.
-All completed submissions will be peer-reviewed and the 2021 OSW Symposium educational program will be announced in October.
-The Call for Presentations will open in July.
+All completed submissions will be peer-reviewed.
+The Call for Presentations is now open here.